 - Detail-oriented and exceptionally organized; a planner at heart!

 Social media specialists often have a variety of backgrounds before they land in this particular role.
 A fascination with social media is a must, obviously, but many marketers, copywriters, artists, and designers flock to this job, as many of their skills are transferable.
+Determine if you’re a good fit for a career as a social media specialist with the help of this guide.

 5. What is the difference between a social media specialist and a social media strategist?